wolftype/versor_1.0/README.md

 I am using it for my PhD on bio-inspired engineering.

 I first developed _Versor_ while reading "Geometric Algebra for Computer Science" by Leo Dorst, Daniel Fontijne, and Stephen Mann.
 It's a fantastic book and if you're reading this you should also consider reading that.
-Also take a look at the links to the sites of other luminaries.
-For practical applications in robotics and "Geometric Cybernetics", see Eduardo Bayro-Corrochano's work.

 Built to aid in my modelling of organic forms, the initial development was funded in large part by the Olivia Long Converse Fellowship for Botanic research, courtesy of the Graduate Division at the University of California in Santa Barbara.
 So this software is under a UC Regents General Public License.